Trump’s May days: A month of distractions and grievances as nation marks bleak coronavirus milestone

 'Treated worse' than Lincoln

 As many states started lifting restrictions allowing businesses to reopen on May 1, Trump decided to mark the occasion in signature fashion.
-He had defined his role during the pandemic as “a cheerleader for the country,” so he figured what better stage on which to perform his cheers than the Lincoln Memorial, and what better format than a prime time Fox News Channel virtual town hall.
+He had defined his role during the pandemic as “a cheerleader for the country,” so he figured what better stage on which to perform his cheers than the Lincoln Memorial, and what better format than a prime-time Fox News Channel virtual town hall.

 On the first Sunday evening in May, Trump climbed the memorial’s hallowed steps and took a seat at the base of the imposing marble statue of Lincoln, dramatically lit for the evening’s production.
-Under the watchful gaze of the country’s 16th president, who had repaired the nation after civil war, Trump looked inward, casting himself as the true victim.
+Under the watchful gaze of the country’s 16th president, who worked to preserve the union during civil war, Trump looked inward, casting himself as the true victim.

 “Look, I am greeted with a hostile press the likes of which no president has ever seen,” Trump said.
 “The closest would be that gentleman right up there.
 They always said Lincoln — nobody got treated worse than Lincoln.
 I believe I am treated worse.”